 Senior Director of TIF Implementation

-Eileen serves as the director of TIF implementation for New Schools for New Orleans.
-She is responsible for managing federal and programmatic compliance of the grant with 10 different organizations and 34 schools in New Orleans.
+Eileen serves as the Senior Director of TIF Implementation for New Schools for New Orleans.
+She is responsible for managing federal and programmatic compliance of the grant with eight different CMOs and 29 schools in New Orleans.
 Prior to joining NSNO, Eileen spent three years working in brand management (managing projects for Degree brand deodorant) and as a shopper marketing manager for Unilever (Managing all Unilever brands at Walgreens and CVS nation-wide).
 Eileen also has two years of consulting experience with Accenture and was a 2002 Teach For America Corps Member in Houston, teaching 6th grade at Burnet Elementary.
 She holds a BBA in business honors/marketing and minor in French from the University of Texas at Austin class of 2002, and an MBA from the Kellogg School of Management at Northwestern University class of 2008, specializing in marketing, marketing management and decision sciences.

 A native of Cut Off, Louisiana, Mandy joined NSNO after 10 years of working in international development in Washington, DC.
 During that time, Mandy led advocacy programs to influence policies related to education, health, and agriculture in developing countries.
 She has also served as an advisor to Senator Mary Landrieu and former Lt.
 Governor Mitch Landrieu on a variety of domestic social issues.
 Mandy received her Master in Public Policy from the University of California, Berkeley.
 Prior to graduate school, she worked as a social worker with children in foster care and as a civil rights advocate.